ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 ### Data Representation

-**D3.1** RPP MUST support returning domain representations at varying depths (see R6.1).

-**D3.2** The JSON representation MUST include the canonical domain name and any U‑label/A‑label when IDN is used by the server.
+**D3.1** The JSON representation MUST include the canonical domain name and any U‑label/A‑label when IDN is used by the server.

-**D3.3** The RPP domain object representation MUST include link relations to related objects, for example: self, hosts and contacts.
+**D3.2** The RPP domain object representation MUST include link relations to related objects, for example: self, hosts and contacts.

-**D3.4** RPP collection responses SHOULD support filtering (e.g., by name prefix, status, registrar) and pagination; server-enforced limits MUST be discoverable.

-**D3.5** Validation errors MUST be returned using problem details ([@!RFC7807]) with field‑level pointers for invalid name, nameserver, contact, period, or DNSSEC elements.

-**D3.6** The representation MUST adapt to the registry model.
+**D3.3** The representation MUST adapt to the registry model.
 In thin mode, only identifiers (e.g., contact IDs) MUST be returned; in thick mode, full contact data MUST be returned.

 ## Host Object Type